Tcl CFFI package (v2.0b1)

 Error annotationsTop, Main, Index

-Two additional sets of type annotations are provided to solve these issues.
+Additional sets of type annotations are provided to solve these issues.
 The first set of annotations is used to define the error check conditions to be applied to function return values.
 The second set is used to specify how the error detail is to be retrieved.

 The following annotations for error checking can be used for integer return types.